open-telemetry/opentelemetry-specification/specification/metrics/api.md

 it was computed.
 All asynchronous events are timestamped with the end of the interval, which is the moment they become the last value corresponding to the instrument and label set.
-(For this reasons, SDKs SHOULD capture observer instruments near the end of the collection interval.)
+(For this reasons, SDKs SHOULD run asynchronous instrument callbacks near the end of the collection interval.)

 ### Additive and non-additive instruments compared